Wishing Piece Raid RNG (CFW)

 Introduction

-Each raid is given a randomly assigned "den seed", this seed is used to determine which Pokémon will be inside a den.
-Every day that passes will increment the den seed by 1 in a predictable manner, making Raid RNG abuse entirely possible using a process known as "date skipping".
-Simply skip the required amount to reach your desired seed.
+Each raid has a randomly-assigned "raid seed" that determines the traits of the Pokémon inside a den.
+Every day that passes advances the den seed by 1 in a predictable manner, making RNG abuse entirely possible via "date skipping".
+We can simply skip the required number of days to reach a desired seed.

 Important - From here it is assumed that you are using a Custom Firmware (CFW) Switch console running Atmosphère.
 You must also have progressed the game story far enough to have access to Max Raid battles.